Stewart State Forest

 |L. Armstrong Lane wetland and farm trail||wetland, former farms, woods||0.5|

-Hunting is a traditional use on state forest land.
 Stewart State Forest supports good populations of a number of big-game, small-game, and furbearing species including white-tailed deer, wild turkey, eastern cottontail, gray squirrel, woodcock, and waterfowl species.
-Furthermore, several gamebird species have traditionally been stocked by the state or local sportsmen's groups at Stewart.
+Several gamebird species have traditionally been stocked by the state or local sportsmen's groups at Stewart.
 Hunting at Stewart State Forest is guided by statewide laws and regulations and special, Stewart State Forest-specific regulations (please see Special Regulations for Stewart State Forest lower on this page).
 Beginning October 1 and continuing through December 31 or the date when road conditions become unsafe for use, the gate at Weed Road is opened to allow hunters with a valid hunting license to access the property's interior road network with a motor vehicle for the purpose of hunting.
 Vehicular access is limited to the hours of one hour before sunrise until one hour after sunset.

 During this period (Oct.
 1 to Dec.
 31), hunters: